dejbug/meteo-alarm/README.md

 This is to become a mobile app of course, but I was briefly thinking about mouse-hovering animations which would reduce to [hittesting of arbirary regions](https://en.wikipedia.org/wiki/Point_in_polygon) and I got a bit derailed.

-I was thinking: since my regions are already nicely tesellated into triangles this would become a point-in-triangle problem.
-To speed things up we could check for bounding boxes first.
+I was thinking: since my regions are already nicely tessellated this would become a lesser, point-in-triangle problem.
+Still, not trivial, but to speed things up we could check for bounding boxes first.
 And to speed that up we could use [quadtrees](https://en.wikipedia.org/wiki/Quadtree).
-I'm not happy with any of this, though.

-All of this made me want to see the triangles the Kivy tesselator generated and so I went ahead and added this non-feature, too.
+I'm not entirley happy with any of this, though, but it made me want to look at the triangles the Kivy tesselator generated and so I went ahead and added this non-feature, too.
 It will all have to go.

 [![Screencast](https://img.youtube.com/vi/o_XSfDedxq4/maxres2.jpg)](https://www.youtube.com/shorts/o_XSfDedxq4)